 • Language learners are often too embarrassed or shy to say anything when they do not understand another speaker or when they realize that a conversation partner has not understood them.

 • Instructors can help students overcome this reticence by assuring them that misunderstandings and the need for clarification can occur in any type of interaction.

 • Clarification phrases help the students to respond positively.
 Instructors can create an authentic practice environment within the classroom itself through such strategies.
 Such situations arouse confidence in students to manage various communication situations that they may encounter outside the classroom.

 • The class should be divided into small groups.

-• Instructors/teachers serve as a good model for the learners.
+• Instructors/teachers serve as good models for the learners.
 Learners generally imitate their teachers.
 Thus, pronunciation stress, rhythm and intonation of the teacher should be good.

-• At the primary level, speaking activities should include greetings, informal requests, asking personal information, sharing stories, experience and interests.
+• At the primary level, speaking activities should include greetings, informal requests, asking for personal information, and sharing stories, experiences and interests.

-• Language skill can be learnt by activities through or based on situations.
+• Language skills can be learnt activities through or based on situations.

 • Individual attention must be given to learners.